At a glance

 US bilateral ODA is provided entirely in the form of grants.
 The US relies on the public sector (35% of total ODA, far below the DAC average 48%) and on NGOs and civil society (22%, above the DAC average of 18%) to channel bilateral ODA.

 Both the Obama and Trump administrations pledged to work with more local development partners; the Trump administration has focused on faith-based organizations.
 PEPFAR has also set an ambitious goal for local partnership, pledging to channel 70% of funding to local implementers by the end of 2020.
 In 2018, local partners received 34% of total PEPFAR funding.
 It is not clear what share they reached in 2019.

 ODA focuses on world’s poorest countries, particularly in sub-Saharan Africa

-The US focuses its ODA on the world’s poorest countries: 36% of bilateral ODA went to low-income countries in 2017, significantly higher than the DAC average of 24%.
+The US focuses its ODA on the world’s poorest countries: 29% of bilateral ODA went to low-income countries in 2018, a share that has remained stable for the past five years.
 Regionally, the US concentrates its bilateral ODA on sub-Saharan Africa (SSA).
-Between 2015 and 2017, the US provided an average of US$10.4 billion (35% of its bilateral ODA) to the region per year, followed by Asia (US$4.2 billion, 14%) and Middle East and North Africa (MENA; US$3.2 billion, 11%).
-Excluding funding unallocated to a specific region, the share of US funding for SSA accounted for 51% of total bilateral ODA on average between 2015 and 2017.
+In 2018, the US provided US$10.7 billion (35% of its bilateral ODA) to the region per year, followed by the Middle East and North Africa (MENA; US$3.9 billion, 11%) and Asia (US$3.4 billion, 11%).
+Funding to the MENA region was up by 18% over US$3.3 billion in 2017, driven by large increases in funding to Jordan, Yemen, Iraq.
+A third (32%) of the US’ bilateral ODA was not allocated to a specific region, similar to the DAC average of 34%.

 Multilateral spending centers around health, with strong support for the Global Fund